Overview & Career Outcomes

 The Solstice MFA Program accepts applications on a rolling basis.
 The deadlines below determine your starting residency and eligibility for fellowships.
 Review our application guidelines as you decide when you want to apply to the program.
 Students who hope to receive a need-based scholarship should submit their application and the FAFSA as early as possible, as these awards are granted until funds are depleted.

-The winter 2023 residency, which begins our spring semester, is set for January 5 – January 14.
-Writers who submit general applications by Monday, November 26, 2023** may be offered a space in the winter 2024 residency/spring semester and considered for genre-based fellowships.
+The winter 2024 residency, which begins our spring semester, is set for January 5 – January 14, 2024.
+Writers who submit general applications by Monday, November 13, 2023 may be offered a space in the winter 2024 residency/spring semester.
 Following that date, all acceptances will be for the summer 2024 residency/fall semester.

 Fellowship Deadlines for Winter 2024